yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 ![Space Drummer](/img/space_drummer.jpg)

-When I was a teenager in a grunge/punk/church band.
+When I was a teenager, I was in in a grunge/punk/church band.
 Our identity was a work in progress, obviously.
-We couldn’t land on a creative direction, but we all had the hopes of getting signed by a record label.
+We couldn’t land on a creative direction, but we all had hopes of getting signed by a record label.
 Our lead singer would say "once I get a Taylor guitar, we’ll get signed."

 > We had no idea how the record industry worked.